Employer of Record in New Zealand

 KiwiSaver is a voluntary savings scheme in New Zealand designed to help people save for their retirement.
 While it's not compulsory for everyone, most employees are automatically enrolled, and contributions are deducted from their wages.

-Fundamental Aspects of Employment in New Zealand
+Employment and Labor Laws in New Zealand

 • A written employment agreement